SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/sa-output-X13.md

 The X-13ARIMA-SEATS method consists of two linked parts: the RegARIMA model and the decomposition step that can be performed using the X-11 algorithm or the SEATS program.
-The results from the RegARIMA model, which are displayed under the [Output from a modelling procedure](../reference-manual/output-modelling.html)section.
+The results from the RegARIMA model, which are displayed under the [Output from a modelling procedure](../reference-manual/output-modelling.html) section.
 The output from the decomposition step is presented in the three
 nodes: [*Decomposition*](../reference-manual/sa-output-tramo.html#decomposition),
 [*Benchmarking*](../reference-manual/sa-output-tramo.html#benchmarking)
 and [*Diagnostics*](../reference-manual/sa-output-tramo.html#diagnostic).
-The majority of indicators displayed in the *Diagnostics* is shared with TRAMO/SEATS.
+The majority of indicators displayed in the *Diagnostics* are shared with TRAMO-SEATS.
-For the *Main results* node only one section is different from the output produced by TRAMO/SEATS.
+For the *Main results* node only one section is different from the output produced by TRAMO-SEATS.
 This section focuses on the nodes that are not handled elsewhere, i.e. the output produced by X-11.
 Therefore the sections that are explained here are *Decomposition* and some parts of the *Main results* and *Diagnostics* sections.
 Their